LobstyuII/celery_himawari8/ReadMe.md

 · Earthdata token for NASA API

-· a JAXA account to access to the P-Tree system
+· JAXA account to access the P-Tree system

 ## Installation